black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 3
 Next, access the discard-btn, tasks-container, and title-input elements using the getElementById() method.
 Save them in variables named discardBtn, tasksContainer, and titleInput, respectively.

+# Step 4
+The last set of elements you need to get from the HTML file are the date-input and description-input elements.
+Save them in the variables dateInput and descriptionInput respectively.